vish182/Grievance_App/README.md

 User Creates A grievance.
 admin/support address the issue with one answer.
  Implemented using firebase.
+1)The welcome_screen.dart contains routes to both admin and user grievance pages, use them in required places with different "arguments"
+2) find TODO s in grievance.dart and new_grievance_screen.dart in screen's folder
 ## Getting Started

 This project is a starting point for a Flutter application.